 The Turku Urban Research Programme is a research collaboration and knowledge-brokerage initiative between the City of Turku, the University of Turku, and Åbo Akademi University, also involving co-operation with other universities and research institutes.
 The municipality aims to gain insights and policy advice, while universities benefit from the regional engagement and strengthening of urban scholarship, including the challenge to develop projects with both academic and practical relevance.

-The City of Turku controls 57 subsidiaries, of which 48 are consolidated in the consolidated financial statements.
-Of the consolidated subsidiaries, three are foundations and 18 are housing and real estate companies.
-There are 29 consolidated associated entities and three joint municipal authorities.
-Four subsidiaries and four associated entities have been consolidated through the sub-group of the Joint Municipal Authority of the Hospital District of Southwest Finland.
+The City of Turku controls 58 subsidiaries, of which 49 are consolidated in the consolidated financial statements.
+Of the consolidated subsidiaries, three are foundations and 20 are housing and real estate companies.
+There are 25 consolidated associated entities and three joint municipal authorities.
+Four subsidiaries and five associated entities have been consolidated through the sub-group of the Joint Municipal Authority of the Hospital District of Southwest Finland.

-Revenue from central government transfers amounted to a total of EUR 261.7 million, being EUR 5.3 million, i.e. 2.1% more than the previous year.
+Revenue from central government transfers amounted to a total of EUR 336.5 million, being EUR 74.7 million, i.e. 28.6% more than the previous year.
 The central government granted a sizeable support package for municipalities to cover the effects of the coronavirus pandemic.